gumaty/codewars/README.md

     width of the pillar (10 - 50 centimeters).

 Calculate the distance between the first and the last pillar in centimeters (without the width of the first and last pillar).

+## Task 20

+You are given an array (which will have a length of at least 3, but could be very large) containing integers.
+The array is either entirely comprised of odd integers or entirely comprised of even integers except for a single integer N. Write a method that takes the array as an argument and returns this "outlier" N.
+Examples

+    [2, 4, 0, 100, 4, 11, 2602, 36]
+    Should return: 11 (the only odd number)

+    [160, 3, 1719, 19, 11, 13, -21]
+    Should return: 160 (the only even number)

+## Task 21

+The number 898989 is the first integer with more than one digit that fulfills the property partially introduced in the title of this kata.
+What's the use of saying "Eureka"?
+Because this sum gives the same number: 89 = 8^1 + 9^2

+The next number in having this property is 135135135:

+See this property again: 135=1^1+3^2+5^3 =
+Task

+We need a function to collect these numbers, that may receive two integers aaa, bbb that defines the range [a,b][a, b][a,b] (inclusive) and outputs a list of the sorted numbers in the range that fulfills the property described above.
+Examples

+Let's see some cases (input -> output):

+    1, 10  --> [1, 2, 3, 4, 5, 6, 7, 8, 9]
+    1, 100 --> [1, 2, 3, 4, 5, 6, 7, 8, 9, 89]

+If there are no numbers of this kind in the range [a,b] the function should output an empty list.

+    90, 100 --> []